Better Marriage

 So, how do you manage this dilemma and ensure that both parents get just as much quality time with their children without creating too much tension or conflict?
 We’ll provide some tips to help you handle your partner’s lack of involvement in parenting.
 Any family can reach familial harmony with each partner’s right approach and willingness.

-Different Ways To Handle A Partner’s Lack Of Involvement In Parenting
+Partner's Lack Of Involvement In Parenting

 Communicating openly and honestly is the key to dealing with a partner’s lack of involvement in parenting.
 Before jumping into any solutions, candid conversation is as important as determining why your partner isn’t actively involved.